Emsley1d/3GT-ThreeGoodThings/readme.md

 The	Three Good Things exercise is intended to increase happiness and a sense of wellbeing.
 An individual records 3 good things they've done on any given day; with the intention of redirecting attention and energy away from negative and towards positive thoughts.
 Studies have shown that people who wrote down and shared what they were grateful for each day, for just one week, ended up being happier up to six months later.

+Mental health is one of the things I am passionate about and the Three Good Things exercise is something that has proved helpful to me in the past.

+# Planning:

 ## Initial Thoughts:

 - To allow users to sign up using different methods, email, Google etc.